Tag Archive: tourism

 Sometimes we need to give ourselves new experiences, feed our souls, help us grow, and take time to reflect on essential things that matter in our lives.
 My wife and I had the wonderful opportunity to stay overnight in late August at an offshore lighthouse tower, Borden Flats Lighthouse, in Fall River, Massachusetts.
 The owner, Kevin Ferias, wanted to share his passion for this unique, fully restored, and renovated lighthouse he purchased and provided a marvelous experience for us; we’ll remember and tell our friends for many years.

-The lighthouse was built in 1881 on a dangerous reef in the middle of the Taunton River to accommodate the ever increasing shipping traffic as Fall River became a major player in the development of textiles during the Industrial Revolution.
-In fact, it was known as the “textile capital of the world.”
+The lighthouse was built in 1881 on a dangerous reef in the middle of the Taunton River to accommodate the ever-increasing shipping traffic as Fall River became a major player in the development of textiles during the Industrial Revolution.
+It was known as the “textile capital of the world.”
 The beacon was named after the Borden family, a fixture in the region for generations.
 However, today is known more for the trial of the century, where Lizzy Borden was accused of killing her parents with an axe and was acquitted.

 Entrance to Borden Flats Lighthouse